7 Reasons Why Your Home Always Feels Cold in Winter

 You can also buy windows with low-E insulated glass that will reflect heat trying to escape back into your home.

-Similarly, exterior doors are available with more insulation and better energy performance ratings than ever before.
+Similarly, exterior doors have more insulation and better energy performance ratings than ever.

 Opt for a steel or fiberglass entry door with a high R-value and foam-filled core.